-This programme engages you in the practical issues of political delivery.
-The areas of political communication, political leadership, strategy, crisis management, political branding, and public relations are all the leading vocational aspects of a developed academic understanding of politics and international relations.
-It is an area of growing importance that distinguishes our graduates as policy-relevant, engaged thinkers in the political arena.
+An MA in Political Strategy and Communication engages students in the practical issues of political delivery.
+The areas of political communication, political leadership, strategy, crisis management, political branding, and public relations are all the leading vocational aspects of a developed academic understanding of politics and international relations, and it is an area of growing importance that distinguishes BSIS graduates as policy-relevant, engaged thinkers in the political arena.

 In the Research Excellence Framework (REF) 2014, research by the School of Politics and International Relations was ranked 15th for research power and in the top 20 in the UK for research impact.

 An impressive 96% of our research was judged to be of international quality and the School’s environment was judged to be conducive to supporting the development of research of international excellence.

 We are committed to offering flexible study options at the School and enable you to tailor your degree to meet your needs by offering start dates in September and January; full- and part-time study; split-site options, and allowing students to combine two fields of study leading to a degree that reflects both disciplines.

 The MA is offered in both a standard version (90 ECTS credits) and an extended version (120 ECTS credits) and in each case students may take the programme with or without a secondary specialisation.
 Those on the extended version take more modules to gain extra credit.

 To be awarded the standard MA (90 ECTS), you must take three modules from the list for Political Strategy and Communication and a further three modules from the full list of modules offered at BSIS.
 For the extended MA (120 ECTS), you must take four modules from the list for Political Strategy and Communication and a further five modules from the full list of modules offered at BSIS.